point8/service-templates/README.md

     ```
 * Visit your page under the designated URL

+## Launch multiple applications at subdomains
+It is possible to launch multiple apps and make them acsessible at subdomains.
+For better readability example names beginning with `my_` are used.
+These can be replaced by custom names.
+1. Duplicate the service directory (streamlit/, fastapi/, ...) and rename it `my_new_service_directiory`.
+Add the content of your application as described in the service section above.
+2. Inside `docker-compose.yml` create another service:
+    - Duplicate the section of the chosen service and rename it e.g. `streamlit` -> `my_new_service`.
+    - Change the line `contex: ./XXX` to the directory created (`context: ./my_new_service_directiory`) in step 1.
+3. Add the following lines to the `Caddyfile` after the reverse_proxy ... statement:
+    ```
+    handle_path /your_custom_subdomain/* {
+        reverse_proxy my_new_service:XXXX
+    }
+    ```
+4. Deploy the service as described above.
+The new service is now reachable under `your_subdomain.point8.cloud/your_custom_subdomain` as definde in the Caddyfile.

+Currently this setup is only tested with streamlit app, but should work with the other services too.

 ## Smart Erosion

 Point 8 is a partner in the research project SmartErosion.
 This tool was created as part of the research project.
 The project is supported by funds from the __European Regional Development Fund (ERDF) 2014-2020 "Investment for Growth and Jobs"__.